SUNDANESE PEOPLE

 Early History of the Sundanese

-Unlike many people groups, there are no creation myths or records of other myths describing the origins of the Sundanese.
-No one knows where they came from nor how they settled West Java.
+The Sundanese are of Austronesian origin and are believed to have originated in Taiwan and migrated through the Philippines, reaching Java between 1500 and 1000 B.C.
+Another hypothesis argues that the Austronesian ancestors of the contemporary Sundanese people originally came from Sundaland.
+No one knows where the Sundanese. originally came from nor how they settled West Java.
 Probably in the early centuries after Christ, a small number of Sundanese tribal groups roamed the mountain jungles of West Java practicing a swidden (slash and burn) culture.
 All the earliest myths speak of the Sundanese being field workers rather than paddy farmers.
-[Source: Sunda.org ***]

 According to Bernard Vlekke, the noted historian, West Java was a backward section of Java as late as the 11th century.
 Great kingdoms had arisen in East and Central Java but little had changed among the Sundanese.
 Hindu influence, while definite, was never as strong among the Sundanese as it was among the Javanese.
 However, as insignificant as West Java was, it had a king at the time of Airlangga of East Java; about 1020 AD.
 But Sundanese kings came increasingly under the sway of the great Javanese kingdoms.
 Kertanegara (1268-92) was the Javanese king at the conclusion of the Indonesian Hindu period.
 After him, the kings of Majapahit ruled until 1478 but they were not significant after 1389.
 However, this Javanese influence continued and deepened the impact of Hinduism on the Sundanese. ***